DevExpress-Examples/asp-net-web-forms-update-an-external-control-on-a-callback/Readme.md

 </dx:ASPxGridView>
 ```

-The [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) implements the [JSProperties](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.JSProperties) property that allows you to pass information from the server to the client.
-In this example, an updated row’s key is saved to the [JSProperties](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.JSProperties) property on the server and then this value is used on the client to display information about the updated row.
+[ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) implements the [JSProperties](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.JSProperties) property that allows you to pass information from the server to the client.
+In this example, an updated row’s key is saved to the [JSProperties](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.JSProperties) property on the server.
+This value is then used on the client to display information about the updated row.

 ```cs
 protected void Page_Load(object sender, EventArgs e) {